 The many sides of music

 And it was fun!
-I was most enthusiastic about rock music, but I was never afraid of pop, classical music, jazz and musicals.
-If someone wanted to involve me in a project, my answer was always “Yes”.
-In this way, early in my life, I was able to get a comprehensive musical overall picture quite early in my life.
+I was most enthusiastic about rock music, but I was never afraid of pop, classical, jazz and other music either.
+If someone wanted to involve me in a project, my answer was always "yes".
+This way I was able to get a comprehensive musical overall picture quite early in my life.
 So I decided to study music and graduated as a sound engineer at the University of the Arts in Berlin in spring 2015.